lukasheide/Covid-Forecasting-Tool/README.md

 ### Goal and Motivation:
-The goal of this project was to develop a short-term forecasting tool for COVID-19 on a regional level using open data that could support local health authorities in Germany.
+The goal of this project was to develop a short-term forecasting tool for COVID-19 on a regional level using open data to support local health authorities.
-The motivation of our project is the fact that local infection incidence can sometimes be very different from other districts, even for districts in the same state.
-This heterogeneity can be explained by the many different influencing factors that vary between districts, including different vaccination rates, local intervention measures, spread of variants, adherence to social distancing and many other factors.
+The spread of infectious diseases at the local level can sometimes vary greatly, even in districts of the same federal state.
+This heterogeneity can be explained by a wide variety of different influencing factors that vary between districts, including different vaccination rates, local intervention measures, spread of variants, adherence to social distancing and many other factors.